 Fill Any Imperfections With Wood Filler

 You can use chalk paint on many surfaces like metal, stone, concrete, and wood.
 The paint hides imperfections well and usually requires little to no prep work.
 However, if the surface has holes, deep scratches, or large gaps missing, a little wood filler will go a long way.
 Apply a small amount of wood filler using a putty knife and allow the spot to dry completely.
 Lightly sand the surface with a medium grit sanding block to smooth out the wood filler.

 Create a Smooth Surface by Sanding

-Depending on the condition of the end table, you may be able to skip this step altogether.
-If the furniture is in poor condition and has alligatoring stain or peeling paint, then sanding will dramatically improve the finished product.
+If the end table's wood is in good condition, you may be able to skip this step altogether.
+If the furniture is in poor condition and has an alligatoring or cracking stain or peeling paint, sanding will dramatically improve the finished product.

-Use a medium to high grit sanding block to scuff up the surface and create a flatter finish that is free of any noticeable imperfections.
+Use a medium to high grit sanding block to scuff up the surface and create a flat finish free of any noticeable imperfections.
 This end table had some areas where the stain had started cracking and bunching together.
-We sanded until these areas were smooth to the touch and no longer bumpy.
+It was sanded until smooth to the touch and no longer bumpy.

 Thoroughly Clean the Surface of the Table

 Once sanding is complete, clean the surface with a damp cloth and allow the table to dry completely before going on to the next step.
 For best results, chalk paint needs a clean surface that is free of any dust or debris.

 Apply the First Coat of Chalk Paint

-This chalk paint works well on uncoated or painted surfaces.
-However, avoid using it on areas that will be walked on or any furniture you will keep outside.
+Chalk paint works well on uncoated or painted surfaces.
+However, avoid using it on areas that people will walk on or any furniture you will keep outside.
 Paint one or two even coats of chalk paint; allow the paint to dry completely between coats (at least six hours between coats).

 Buff Surface With a Wax Sealant